quicwg/ops-drafts/draft-ietf-quic-applicability.md

 application on top.

-Priority handling of retransmissions can be implemented by the sender in the transport layer. {{QUIC}} recommends to retransmit lost data before new data, unless indicated differently by the application.
+Priority handling of retransmissions can be implemented by the sender in the transport layer. {{QUIC}} recommends retransmitting lost data before new data, unless indicated differently by the application.
 Currently, QUIC only provides fully reliable stream transmission, which means that prioritization of retransmissions will be beneficial in most cases, by filling in gaps and freeing